danijelthales/synthetix-faq-bot/README.md

 **aliases**
 Lists all known aliases

-**hedge hedgeAmount**
-For the given hedge amount worth of debt shows the mirror strategy to invest the synths in the following manner (in sUSD terms)

 **Or Ask the bot any question and it will try its' best to find a match from the known questions**